Generic selectors

-The online fraction simulations on this page will help you better understand the very concept of fractions, their mathematical operations and mixed numbers.
+The online fraction simulations on this page will help you better understand the concept of fractions in mathematics.
+We will discover different ways of representing fractions, mathematical operations with fractions, and what mixed numbers are.

 Fractions are a fundamental part of mathematics.
 They are used to represent numbers that are not whole numbers, allowing to express relationships of parts of a whole.
 A fraction consists of two parts: the numerator and the denominator.
 The numerator indicates the number of parts that are taken or considered, while the denominator indicates how many parts the whole is divided into.
 For example, in the fraction 3/4, the numerator is 3 and the denominator is 4.